dpaquette/BugTracker.NET/Blog 5.2 - Password Hashing.md

 ##Strong New Hash

 With a minimum of effort we now have a very strong password hashing algorithm in place.
 The complexity of the hash should be enough to keep us safe for quite some time.
-Because the algorithm is tuneable we can increase the number of itterations from the default 1000 as computing power increases.
+Because the algorithm is tuneable we can increase the number of iterations from the default 1000 as computing power increases.